tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 	The response from the domain model updates a specific field on the UI appropriately

+    The shaded circle represents a test double; a stub or mock that we use in place of a real component.

 	![](images/ports-and-adapters/ports-and-adapters-1.png)

-    The shaded circle represents a test double; a stub or mock that we use in place of a real component.

  1. When the domain model receives the message from the previous test, it calls out to a market data service (for stock prices).

 	The response from the market data service is returned to the client in the agreed message format.

 	![](images/ports-and-adapters/ports-and-adapters-2.png)

  1. An integration test may also be need to verify that the domain model's message makes the correct call to a real Yahoo service, verifying that the previous test is actually representative.

 These verifications overlap each other to address to aggregated verification, they just do it in a series of steps rather than in one big go.
 Putting it all together it would look like the following.
 The dashed lines show how tests need to overlap to provide completeness.
+Shaded circles are fake components, unfilled circles are real components or services.

 ![](images/ports-and-adapters/ports-and-adapters-combined.png)